freehaha/slate/source/index.html.md

 }
 ```

-A Resource encapsulates information related to APIs, Methods and other entities to
+A Artifact encapsulates information related to APIs, Methods and other entities to
 explain and enrich the entities.
-Resources could be of various types.
+Artifacts could be of various types.
 For
-example, there are `YoutubeVideo` resources that represent videos hosted in
+example, there are `YoutubeVideo` artifacts that represent videos hosted in
-Youtube and `InvokeExample` resources that show example parameters for invoking a
+Youtube and `InvokeExample` artifacts that show example parameters for invoking a
 Method.
-Resources can be added to various entities to provide additional
+Artifacts can be added to various entities to provide additional
 information about the entities.

-A Resource has the following properties:
+A Artifact has the following properties:

 Property | Type | Description
 --- | --- | ---
-\*description | string | Description of the resource
+\*description | string | Description of the artifact
-\*data | any | The actual data of the resource
+\*data | any | The actual data of the artifact
-\*resourceType | ResourceType | The type of Resource which schema `data` will be validated against.
-See a list of available `resourceType` and their schema [here](#resourcetypes)
+\*artifactType | ArtifactType | The type of Artifact which schema `data` will be validated against.
+See a list of available `artifactType` and their schema [here](#artifacttypes)

-### Resource Types
+### Artifact Types

-Below is a list of resource types available when creating a Resource:
+Below is a list of artifact types available when creating an Artifact:

 ### YoutubeVideo